KoutchemeCharles/edmpr/README.md

 ## Reproducing experiments

+### Refactory run data

-Before running the experiments, unzip the data.zip somewhere and make sure to adapt the configuration files to specify the path towards the location where you unzipped the data.
+Before running the experiments, unzip the data.zip.
+If you unzip it in another location than the edmpr repository, make sure to adapt the configuration files (configs/cong.json) to specify the path towards the location where you unzipped the data.
 This data contains the results of the Refactory run on the student solutions.
 Potentially, you could run the "prepare_refactory" notebook to rerun/reproduce the repair process yourself if you have the [Refactory](https://github.com/githubhuyang/refactory) automated repair tool installed somewhere on your computer, but we already did that for you.

+### CodeBLEU metric.

+We found a reimplementation of CodeBLEU [here](https://huggingface.co/spaces/dvitel/codebleu).
+But it seems to be not maintainted anymore so we updated some part of the code; the full code is quite large, so we ziped it.
+That's inneficient, very bad code practice, but in the meantime it will do.

+So, unzip the "codebleu" zip file which contains the code for running the codebleu metric.
+If you unzip it in another location than than the edmp repository, then, in the src/distance python file, adapt the "kw_dir" and "langso_dir" keyword arguments to specify the path towards the location where you unzip it.
+You might also need to change the importation on top of the file.

+### Running the experiments

 Both experiments are ran in their corresponding jupyter notebooks (experiment1.ipynb, experiment2.ipynb).

-### Notes about codebleu

-We found a reimplementation of CodeBLEU [here](https://huggingface.co/spaces/dvitel/codebleu).
-But it seems to be not maintainted anymore so we updated some minor part of it; that's why we needed to copy the whole repository here.
-That's inneficient, but in the meantime it will do.